yogi23pol/yogi23pol/README.md

                                                        👋 Hi, I'm Yogesh

-            I regularly upload solutions for Leetcode SQL problems, as well as Data Analyst-related projects, datasets, and notes.
-By following me, you can stay updated and grow alongside me in this journey.
+                    I consistently provide solutions for Leetcode SQL problems, and I have exciting plans to upload a wide range of Data Analyst-related projects on SQL, Excel, Power BI, and Python, along with datasets and notes.
+By following me, you can stay up-to-date and grow alongside me on this enriching journey.
-            I am enthusiastic about sharing the knowledge and experiences I have gained through my skills to contribute to your learning and professional development.
+                    I am deeply passionate about sharing the knowledge and experiences I have gained through my skills to support your learning and professional development.
+Together, let's embark on a path of continuous growth and success.
+- 👨‍💻 Currently, I am actively engaged in working on diverse Power BI projects, continuously enhancing my skills and knowledge in this field.

 - 👨‍💻 Currently, I am actively engaged in working on diverse Power BI projects, continuously enhancing my skills and knowledge in this field.
 - 👀 I am highly passionate about roles in Data Analysis, Business Analysis, Finance Analysis, and other analytical domains, where I can apply my expertise to derive valuable insights.